 With the addition of our brand-new QA Level 1 Health & Safety in a Construction Environment course, there are now two different pathways to gaining your CSCS Labourer Card, otherwise known as the CSCS Green Card.
 This raises a few questions: which one should I take?
 Why not just pick the cheapest one?
 And what are the key differences between the two courses?

 Thankfully, we’ve compiled a number of answers to these questions below.
-Read on to find out more about these three construction safety courses, including the reasons you might take each course, and the additional benefits they offer in terms of your CV and role in the workplace.
+Read on to find out more about these two construction safety courses, including the reasons you might take each course, and the additional benefits they offer in terms of your CV and role in the workplace.

 Which courses allow me to gain my CSCS Green Card?

 SAMS now offer two courses which all offer a direct pathway to your CSCS Green Card:

 Both courses are fully accredited by a different training body – Qualsafe and the CITB.
 Both were developed in conjunction with CSCS, and both are recognised as contributing towards your CSCS Green Card.
 However, the content of the courses does differ slightly.